Cycling – you just get on and pedal, right? You do… but there are LOTS of different bike pedals that your feet could end up pushing!

 This guide details all of the current options, but I’m sure more alternatives will come out over time.

-Best for: Commuting, recreational riding, entry level or downhill mountain biking and BMX.
+What are they best for?
+Commuting, recreational riding, entry level or downhill mountain biking and BMX.

 Named for their shape, platform pedals create a large, flat surface area for your foot to rest on as you push.
 The most popular type of pedal, chances are you first learned to ride a bike on these bulky, rubbery planks.
 Platform pedals conform to any type of footwear (or lack thereof), and their simplicity and absence of a clipping system make them perfect for beginner cyclists.